wblewis7/btbw_mcmc_data/README.md

 # BTBW_rawdata_Lewis_etal.gzip

-The data for the black-throated blue warbler (Setophaga caerulescens, BTBW) project are stored in the 'BTBW_rawdata' gzip file.
+The data for the black-throated blue warbler (Setophaga caerulescens, BTBW) project are stored in the 'BTBW_rawdata_Lewis_etal' gzip file.
 Climate and BTBW mark-recapture data were collected from study sites two range positions: at the trailing edge of the range near the Coweeta LTER in North Carolina (CWT) and at the range core at the Hubbard Brook Experimental Forest in New Hampshire (HB).